Types of Natural Stone for Home Decoration

 Breccia

 A clastic rock consisting of fragments of one (monomictic) or several (polymictic) rocks bound together by some mineral substance (cement).
-It differs from conglomerates (cemented rounded pebbles) by angular shape of included pebbles and rubble and by origin.
+It differs from conglomerates (cemented rounded pebbles) in the angular shape of its included pebbles and rubble, and in its origin.

-Physical properties: average density - in limits of 2600-2850 kg/m3, durability at compression - 50-160 MPa.
-The presence of inclusions of different hardness makes it difficult to process the stone with cutting and grinding tools.
-The breccias are polished unevenly, as the cementing agent is not amenable to polishing.
+Physical properties: average density in the range of 2,600-2,850 kg/m3; compressive strength of 50-160 MPa.
+The presence of inclusions of differing hardness makes the stone difficult to cut and grind.
+Breccias polish unevenly, because the cementing agent does not take a polish.

-The color palette: the popular varieties are variegated red, brown, gray, black, green and yellow, but also relatively monochromatic brown-yellow or red-brown varieties.
+Color palette: the popular varieties are variegated red, brown, gray, black, green, and yellow, but there are also relatively monochromatic brown-yellow or red-brown varieties.
 The variety of inclusions makes breccia a very decorative stone.

 - flooring